canvasxyz/canvas/packages/cli/README.md

-# @canvas-js/cli
+# Canvas Command Line

+Canvas provides a command line interface for starting a node for any Canvas contract.
+This is the primary and recommended way to run applications and join the peer-to-peer network.

-This package includes the command line interface for using Canvas.
-To install it, run:
+To install the CLI, run:

 ```
 npm install -g @canvas-js/cli